Stuart88/University-Physics/README.md

 There are no specific code styling rules for this project, but I will probably go over any contributions and make them look a bit more like "code I would write myself", just so the style of the project remains roughly the same throughout.

-I also perioducally perform a big 'code cleanup' operation with ReSharper to get classes and other things arranged uniformly, so if you notice any drastic rearrangements of your work, that might be why.
+I also periodically perform a big 'code cleanup' operation with ReSharper to get classes and other things arranged uniformly, so if you notice any drastic rearrangements of your work, that might be why.